- Home

 This is why getting the right workout gear is particularly important during winter.
 Not only does it make exercising much more comfortable and enjoyable, but it also reduces the risk of catching a chill.

 Treating yourself to some nice new workout gear can also act as a powerful motivator.
-If you’ve spent money buying good quality winter workout gear, you may feel disappointed in yourself if you don’t actually put them to good use.
-Even if you’re working out at home, pulling on some bright new clothes can help you get into the mood for exercise.
+If you’ve spent money buying good quality winter workout gear, you may feel disappointed in yourself if you don’t put them to good use.
+Even if you’re working out at home, wearing some bright new clothes can help you get in the mood to exercise.

-If you’re exercising outdoors, it’s advisable to layer up, so you can remove items of clothing as you get hot.
+If you’re exercising outdoors, it’s advisable to layer up so you can remove items of clothing as you get hot.
 Things like thermal leggings, running gloves, and waterproof jackets are always a good idea – and don’t forget a headband or earmuffs to keep your ears warm!
-Sports Direct stocks a good range of winter workout gear, as does Amazon.

 3. Make a plan

 With exercise (as with many things), making a plan is a great way to stay motivated.
 If you don’t have a plan and decide to only exercise when you feel like it, you might find that moment never comes.
-Plus, when it’s drizzly and dreary outside, it’s normal to prefer to curl up on the sofa rather than go for a run!
+Plus, when it’s drizzly outside, it’s normal to prefer curling up on the sofa rather than going for a run!

 Planning ahead also allows you to prioritise, and if you have a busy week coming up, try making a helpful plan for when you’ll find the time to exercise.
-You can also add alternative exercise ideas for when the weather is bad – for example, if you’d planned to go for a run but it’s snowing, you could do a 20-minute low-impact HIIT session instead, or even an online yoga session.
+You can also add alternative exercise ideas for when the weather is bad – for example, if you’d planned to go for a run but it’s snowing, you could do a 20-minute low-impact HIIT session or an online yoga session instead.

 4. Lean on a friend